canonical/launchpad-manual/user/reference/launchpad-and-community/legal/launchpad-policies.rst

 service, use of the Launchpad service, or access to the Launchpad service.

-Privacy Policy and Data Retention Statement
+Privacy policy and data retention statement
 -------------------------------------------

 Privacy Policy and Data Retention Statement for Launchpad.net